manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

-The standards outlined in this document aren’t here to create extra burden, they are designed to reduce duplication, streamline integration, and make it easier to update data going forward.
+The standards outlined in this document aren’t here to create extra burden, they are designed to reduce duplication of effort, streamline integration, and make it easier to update data going forward.
 In many cases, small changes to metadata or access settings can have a big impact.

 By aligning your datasets with these guidelines, you're not just supplying data,